cistercians/lambic/documentation/PATHFINDING_SYSTEM.md

 ### Throttling

-**Frame Budget**:
+**Frame Concurrency**:
-- Max 10 concurrent pathfinding operations per frame
+- Max 10 concurrent pathfinding operations per frame (`maxConcurrentPathfinding`)
 - Frame reset: >16ms since last reset
-- Queue overflow: Requests queued for next frame
+- Queue overflow: Requests queued for next frame when limit reached

 **Queue Processing**:
-- `processPathfindingQueue()` handles up to 5 queued requests per call
+- `processPathfindingQueue()` handles up to 5 queued requests per call (`maxProcessPerCall`)
-- Priority-based processing (high → medium → low)
-- Time budget: 5ms per frame
+- Processes requests when frame budget allows (up to 10 concurrent operations per frame)
+- No explicit time budget per frame - throttling is based on concurrent operation count

+**Operation Timeout**:
+- Individual pathfinding operations have a 100ms timeout (`maxPathfindingTime`)
+- Prevents blocking on slow pathfinding operations
+- This is a safety timeout, not a frame budget

 **Priority Levels**:
-- High: Players
-- Medium: Close NPCs (<500 distance)
-- Low: Far NPCs
+- Note: Priority-based processing is not currently implemented in the built-in queue
+- All requests are processed in FIFO order when frame capacity is available

 ### Path Smoothing